etwatson/ccivr/README.md

-To complete the whole process of CCIVR with [the test file] (absolute path of the test tile), it may take from a few to dozens of minutes by a standard-powered computer.
+To complete the whole process of CCIVR with the test file, it may take from a few to dozens of minutes by a standard-powered computer.
 (For example, it takes 6 minutes 34 seconds by iMac 2017, equipped with 3.4 GHz Intel Core i5)

 ## Uninstallation
 When you no longer use the package, you can uninstall it from the computer by typing the commands as follows: